Understanding the Community Scale Flood Maps

 Accuracy

 For fluvial flood levels, calibration and verification of the models make use of the best available data including hydrometric records, photographs, videos, press articles and anecdotal information.
-Subject to the availability of suitable calibration data, models are verified in so far as possible to target vertical water level accuracies of approximately +/-0.2m for areas within the AFAs, and approximately +/-0.4m along the MPWs.
+Subject to the availability of suitable calibration data, models are verified in so far as possible to target vertical water level accuracies of approximately +/-0.2m for areas within the APSFR, and approximately +/-0.4m along the MPWs.

 All fluvial models are run, and maps produced, assuming clear flow through culverts and bridges, and the models and flood maps do not account for blockage of such structures.